Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Superstructure optimization with mixtures

 Furthermore, to maintain the thermodynamic feasibility of heat exchange, a minimum temperature driving force is imposed.
 Specifically, heat can only be transferred from a source to a sink if the source temperature exceeds the sink temperature by at least a specified threshold $\Delta T^{\mathrm{min}}$.
 This condition is represented as:

-Here, $T_{(j,h)}$ is the temperature level associated with the heat port $(j,h)$, which is either a constant parameter (see Supplementary Information) or is determined as a decision variable of the optimization problem (more details are given in \autoref{Subsection: Superstruture optimization with embedded artificial neural networks}).
+Here, $T_{(j,h)}$ is the temperature level associated with the heat port $(j,h)$, which is either a constant parameter (Table A.8.\@ in SI) or is determined as a decision variable of the optimization problem (more details are given in \autoref{Subsection: Superstruture optimization with embedded artificial neural networks}).

 The equality constraints specified in \autoref{EQ: 23} and \autoref{EQ: 24} are not applicable to the thermal interaction unit $(j,h) = \{(\mathrm{Gasification},2)\}$, as this entity can function either as a heat source or a heat sink depending on the operating mode of the gasification step within the optimal system configuration.
 To accurately capture this dual-functionality within the superstructure optimization model, a dedicated set of constraints is introduced.
 Specifically, heat balance equations for the gasification process are reformulated as: